Aug 04, 2026

 FAQ

-Does magnesium hydroxide cause vivid dreams?
+Does magnesium hydroxide make you sleepy?

-Can I take magnesium hydroxide every night?
+Can I take magnesium hydroxide every night for sleep?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.